 - International Baccalaureate (IB) Credit

 As a transfer student, you will need to provide your official academic records from previous colleges and universities you attended.
 We complete a transfer evaluation.
 It shows what classes you completed before transfer and what credits you receive upon transfer.
+To view our transfer policy by institution, please click here.
 If you want to receive AP credit or CLEP credit, we will need your official scores from the College Board.
 Have all of your records sent to the Office of Admissions.

 The Office of Admissions forwards your academic records to the Office of the Registrar for an official transfer evaluation.
 We then determine how the credits you earned at another college translate into Wingate University credit.